gonzalezgbr/gonzalezgbr/README.md

 ## 📧 Contact me

-You can reach me by DM or find me on [linkedin](https://www.linkedin.com/in/gonzalezgbr/).
+You can find me on [linkedin](https://www.linkedin.com/in/gonzalezgbr/).

 <!---
 gonzalezgbr/gonzalezgbr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.